Reshape your future with Hei Whanake

 Hei Whanake ?

-A 13-week course focusing on the soft skills required to function successfully in the workplace, as well as acquire basic horticultural skills.
+A 20-week course focusing on the soft skills required to function successfully in the workplace, as well as acquire basic horticultural skills.

-Successful graduates will gain the New Zealand Certificate in Primary Industry Skills (Level 2) on completion which will open employment opportunities in the industry.
+Successful graduates will gain the New Zealand Certificate in Primary Industry Skills (Level 2) with optional strand in Self-Management and Employability which will open up employment opportunities in the industry.

 Level: NZQA Level 2

-Locations: Bay of Plenty, Hawke’s Bay and Marlborough
+Locations: Bay of Plenty, Hawke’s Bay, Marlborough and Nelson/Tasman

-This programme would suit Rangatahi who have no formal qualifications or have only completed NCEA level 1.
-If you have already completed NCEA Level 2 you may still be eligible.
-Applicants who have completed NCEA Level 3 are not eligible for Youth Guarantee Funding and will need to pay fees for this programme.
-Please Contact your Regional Coordinator if you would like to discuss your eligibility.
+This programme would suit young people who have no formal qualifications or have only completed NCEA level 1.
+If you have already completed a Level 2 qualification you may still be eligible.
+Applicants who have completed a qualification at Level 3 or above are not eligible.

 To be eligible for the course, and the free funding, you must meet the following criteria: